 Altogether the peers gained the impression that the applicable regulations are transparent and accessible to all stakeholders involved.

-As to the recognition of qualifications gained from other institutions of higher education in particular abroad, the provision in place is, by and large, directed to grades, credits and content.
+As to the recognition of qualifications gained from other institutions of higher education, in particular abroad, the provision in place is, by and large, directed to grades, credits and content.
 There is no specific reference made by the regulations presented to the qualifications or competences to be recognized.
 Along the Lisbon Convention each university is asked to recognize activities completed externally unless the HEI can prove that the competences gained at the other HEI are completely different.
-Thus rendering these provisions not fully in accordance with the correspondent rules of recognition in the Lisbon Convention (see in particular: Section III "Convention on the Recognition of Qualification concerning Higher Education in the European Union").
+Thus rendering these provisions not fully in accordance with the correspondent rules of recognition in the Lisbon Convention (see in particular: Section III "Convention on the Recognition of Qualifications concerning Higher Education in the European Union").
 In principle, such regulations are meant to encourage and support the mobility of students as a pivotal part of this Convention.

-Conclusion of the peers: For the award of the ASIIN seal Criterion 2.5 Admission and entry requirements In the opinion of the peers this criterion is fulfilled for the Bachelor's degree programmes activities have to be adopted especially with a view to internationalization and, in particular, the mobility of students ("Lisbon Convention").
+Criterion 2.5 Admission and entry requirements